lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 #### LSP8MetadataTokenURI:<tokenId>

-When metadata JSON is created for a tokenId, the URI COULD be stored in the minting contract storage.
+When metadata JSON is created for a tokenId, the URI COULD be stored in the storage of the LSP8 contract.

 If the tokenId is a hash (LSP8TokenIdType 3), the first `bytes4` in the tuple of the `valueType`/`valueContent` represents the hash function.
 Otherwise the first `bytes4` MUST be `0x00000000`.

+The URI of some NFTs could be alterable, for example in the case of NFTs that need their metadata to change overtime.

+In this case, the first `bytes4` in the tuple of the `valueType`/`valueContent` MUST be set to `0x00000000` (4 x zero bytes), which describes that the URI can be changed over the lifetime of the NFTs.

+If the tokenId type is a hash (LSP8TokenIdType `3`), the first `bytes4` in the tuple represents the hash function.

+_Example:_

+To represent the hash function `keccak256`:

+- `bytes4` value in the tuple to represent the hash function `keccak256` = **`0x6f357c6a`**

+This can be obtained as follow:

+`keccak256('keccak256(utf8)')` = `0x`**`6f357c6a`**`956bf6b8a917ccf88cc1d3388ff8d646810d0393fe69ae7ee228004f`

 ```json
 {